 Geez youse guys have lotsastuffs!’
 Our four-year-old neighbour said as she surveyed our house.
 We had two backpacks stuffed with clothes, two bicycles two musical instruments and a second-hand Macintosh.
 ‘And you should see what’s in storage back in Australia!’
 I muttered.

-Inspired by my Pacific Islander neighbour, back home I tried unsuccessfully to pare back my stuff.
-However it wasn’t until many years later when another overseas trip motivated me to actually get rid of my stuff, well most of it.
+Inspired by my Pacific Islander neighbour, back in Australia I tried unsuccessfully to pare back my stuff.
+However it wasn’t until many years later when another overseas trip motivated me to actually get rid of my stuff, well some of it.

 I am interested in exploring the boundaries of how much is enough – not too much, not too little.
 In the words of Goldilocks I want to find out what is ” just right”.
 I think its intriguing the way we hang onto stuff and why we do it.
 In my blog I look at strategies for paring back your stuff in order to have more time and space to do the things we really want to do.
 I also look at the environmental impact of having all these stuff.

 As well as being an aspiring minimalist I’m an environmentalist, writer and artist.
-I’m the author of Green is Good – Smart Ways to Live Well and Help the Planet (HarperCollins) and I write for a number of magazines and newspapers including Australian Women’s Health, Sydney Morning Herald and Adelaide Advertiser.
+I’m the author of Green is Good – Smart Ways to Live Well and Help the Planet (HarperCollins) and I also write for a number of magazines and newspapers including Australian Geographic, Australian Women’s Health, and Sydney Morning Herald.